limehome/serverless-express-typescript-sqs/README.md

 2. `resources.Resources.MessagesQueue.Properties.RedrivePolicy.maxReceiveCount` represents the number of times a message that caused a retriable error should be retried
 3. `resources.Resources.DeadLetterMessagesQueue.Properties.MessageRetentionPeriod` represents the maximum time in seconds a message should be stored in the dead letter queue

+### Define environment variables (local)
+1. Add the new environment variable to `.env` file (and also to `.env.example` as reference)
+2. Add the variable to `/test/.env.test`
+3. Use the variable in the `provider.environment` section in `serverless.offline.yml`
+4. Use the variable in `/src/constants/environment.constants.ts`

+### Define secrets (AWS Lambda)
+1. Follow the steps which are explained in the local section
+2. Add the variable to `secrets.yml` file for the different stages (and also to `secrets.yml.example` as reference)
+3. Use the variable in the `provider.environment` section in `serverless.yml`

 ## Run locally
 Right now there is no configuration setup to run this project in the exact same way as on AWS.
 You can check out [LocalStack](https://github.com/localstack/localstack) to simulate AWS services on your local computer.
-When running the project locally there are no automatic triggerings of serverless functions.
+When running the project locally without LocalStack there is no automatic triggering of serverless functions.
 So you have to call the functions manually to test them.
+If you run the project with `ENVIRONMENT=local` every interaction with SQS will be realized with a mocked queue service (`/services/queue/local-queue.service.ts`).
+You can change that behavior in `/services/queue/index.ts` to always use the real service (`/services/queue/sqs-queue.service.ts`).

 ### Install and start project
 1. Clone the repository